Kishore23008675/Experiment--02-Implementation-of-combinational-logic-/README.md

-# Experiment--02-Implementation-of-combinational-logic
+NAME:RAMYA P
+REF NO:23006111

-Implementation of combinational logic gates
+# Experiment--02 Implementation of combinational logic

 ## AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.